Naoto Shirogane: Related designs

-Naoto's Persona starts as Sukunabikona, a reference to the mythological Japanese deity Sukunabikona.
+Naoto's Persona starts as Sukunabikona, a reference to the mythological Japanese deity of the same name.
 Seojima incorporated visual elements of related Fairy tale Issun-bōshi into the design, and gave it a short height to match Naoto's diminutive stature to represent that "size doesn't determine all".
 The character's clothing was modeled after "young detective boys" found in early anime to help associate the imagery with Naoto herself, as Soejima saw such characters as "heroes who are easily captured by the enemy, yet manage to pull out the heroics in the end".
 Later on, her Persona transforms into Yamato Takeru, a reference to the historical figure of the same name due to the myth of him dressing as a housemaid to infiltrate an enemy encampment.
 Yamato's design was originally intended to incorporate noble or royal attire, but Soejima instead chose to reference the manga The Rose of Versailles, tying it into Naoto's identity as a "pretty crossdressing girl".
 In Persona 4 Golden, an enhanced version of Persona 4, Yamato can transform into Yamato Sumera Mikoto, which adds long flowing blonde hair and a red jacket to the previous design.